-Paris Fashion Week: Nostalgia, sustainability and tributes to Lagerfeld
+Paris Fashion Week: Nostalgia, Oprah and tributes to Lagerfeld

 The fashion industry's biannual parade of new collections came to a conclusion this week, with Paris wrapping up the last of the Autumn-Winter 2019 fashion weeks.